 Then he does the same and gives another face-up card to each player.
 This time however, the dealer’s second card is also face-up.

 Now it’s time to start playing the game.
-The player has several options to choose from and we are going to explain each in detail.
+The player has several options to choose from, and we will explain each in detail.

 Possible Player’s Hand Resolutions

-However, if the dealer also has a Blackjack, then the hand is a “push”.
+However, if the dealer also has a Blackjack, the hand is a “push”.
 This means that you get your wager back.
-If you placed $10, and both the dealer and you have a Blackjack after two cards have been dealt, you get the $10 back.
+For example, if you placed $10, and both the dealer and you have a Blackjack after two cards have been dealt, you get the $10 back.

 If you don’t get a Blackjack from your first two cards, you have the following options:

 If you get a decent hand from the first two cards, you can stand.
 This means that you don’t want any more cards.
 For example, if you get a Queen and a King, you will probably stand, as asking for another card here would be equal to a Blackjack suicide.

 If you don’t get a total that allows you to stand, you can ask for more cards, i.e. ask the dealer to hit you.
 For example, if you get a 2 and a 3, you should ask for more cards.